oesmith/puffing-billy/README.md

 ## Working with VCR and Webmock
 If you use VCR and Webmock elsewhere in your specs, you may need to disable them for your specs utilizing Puffing Billy.
-To do so, you can configure your `spec_helper.rb` as shown below:
+To do so, you can configure your `rails_helper.rb` as shown below:

 ```ruby